-The total number of mirror bytes that are remaining to be sent from the source to the target
+The total number of mirror bytes that are remaining to be sent from the source to the target.
+This value may be zero if you have enabled Mirror only changed files when source reboots on the Server setup properties on page 56.

 The total number of bytes that have been skipped when performing a difference.
 These bytes are skipped because the data is not different on the source and target.
+This value may be zero if you have enabled Mirror only changed files when source reboots on the Server setup properties on page 56.